 10. The Stranded - S3E10 - Originally Aired November 27, 1991:

 George and Jerry are at the drug store, and George invites Jerry and Elaine to a house party on Long Island with his coworkers.
 After paying the cashier, he realizes he was short-changed and vows vengeance.
 You'll remember the house party scene where Jerry and Elaine create a signal (slapping themselves on the head) to save each other from a boring conversation, such as the guy who really liked to talk to Elaine about peanuts.
-Most famously, this is where Elaine responds to the Long Island yenta, who keeps repeating, "My fiance, the poor baby" with "Maybe the dingo ate your baby!"
+Most famously, this is where Elaine responds to the Long Island yenta, who keeps repeating, "My fiance, the poor baby," with "Maybe the dingo ate your baby!"

 Meanwhile, at Jerry's, Kramer bursts in and finds Steve, who convinces him to call prostitutes and start drinking whatever alcohol Jerry has.
 Steve and Kramer disappear when Jerry returns home, so Jerry is forced to pay for the prostitute... just as the police show up for a noise complaint.
 As the show ends, George and Jerry trade jail war-stories.

-Michael Chiklis, of course, went on to fame after Seinfeld, most famously The Sheild and The Fantastic Four.
+Michael Chiklis, of course, went on to fame after Seinfeld, most famously in The Sheild and The Fantastic Four.
 "The Stranded" was actually filmed to air in Season 2, but Larry David was so unhappy with the script that it was pushed to Season 3.
 The original showing back in 1991 had a brief recording of Jerry before the show to explain what happened timeline-wise and why there was a discontinuity with George still working in real estate after viewers had seen him unemployed.
 This recording was removed for syndication.

 9. The Chinese Restaraunt - S2E11 - Originally Aired May 23, 1991